nisib/angular-frame/README.md

 # GreenNations

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
 It is a simple responsive SPA framework with angular.
+Then this application is containerized by docker and deployed in nginx server.

+A command line to dockerize and build the app continuously is: ng build --watch --delete-output-path false

 ## Development server